tsw1212/BarurVenakiFactory/README.md

 Backend: Node.js, JavaScript

 Project Structure
 The project follows a layered architecture pattern to separate concerns and ensure scalability and maintainability.
+The server-side is organized into the following layers:

+Database Layer: Manages all database operations using MySQL.

+Routes Layer: Defines the API endpoints and routes.

+Controllers Layer: Handles the logic for each API endpoint, interacting with the services layer.

+Services Layer: Contains business logic and interacts with the database layer.

+Security Implementations

+Security measures have been integrated to ensure the safety and integrity of the data.
+These include:

+Authentication and authorization to control access to different parts of the application.
+Data validation and sanitization to prevent SQL injection and other common vulnerabilities.
+Secure communication protocols for data transmission.

 Technologies Used